Mind–body dualism: From Neoplatonism to scholasticism

+Eastern Philosophy

+Early Chinese thought is often described as non-dualistic, but Slingerland and Chudek (2011) show that there are multiple classical texts that make clear distinctions between mental and physical processes.
+Their analysis of these texts suggests that certain forms of dualistic thinking were present in early Chinese traditions.

+Some interpretations of Buddhist philosophy describe the mind and body as interdependent.
+Lin (2013) argues that classical buddhist texts do not support a strong separation between the mind and the body, but rather treat consciousness as something that comes from a mix of physical, cognitive, and environmental conditions.

 Descartes and his disciples

 In his Meditations on First Philosophy, René Descartes embarked upon a quest in which he called all his previous beliefs into doubt, to find out what he could be certain of.
 In so doing, he discovered that he could doubt whether he had a body (it could be that he was dreaming of it or that it was an illusion created by an evil demon), but he could not doubt whether he had a mind.
 This gave Descartes his first inkling that the mind and body were different things.
 The mind, according to Descartes, was a "thinking thing" (res cogitans), and an immaterial substance.
 This "thing" was the essence of himself, that which doubts, believes, hopes, and thinks.
 The body, "the thing that exists" (res extensa), regulates normal bodily functions (such as heart and liver).
 According to Descartes, animals only had a body and not a soul (which distinguishes humans from animals).
 The distinction between mind and body is argued in Meditation VI as follows: I have a clear and distinct idea of myself as a thinking, non-extended thing, and a clear and distinct idea of body as an extended and non-thinking thing.
 Whatever I can conceive clearly and distinctly, God can so create.

+Some researchers have pointed out that modern discussions oversimplify what Descartes believed about the mind and body.
+Duncan (2000) argues that Descartes did not think of them as completely separate during everyday experiences, especially in terms of pain.
+In Descartes' writings, the mind and body are constantly interacting, which suggests a more complex view than the strict dualistic divide that he is popularly known for.
+Due to this view, later writers exaggerated the divide that has shaped how modern medicine views "Cartesian dualism" today.